-According to Sean Lannoo, Continental TPMS Technical Training Specialist and a TIA Certified Automotive Tire Service Instructor, when a customer’s TPMS Telltale/MIL comes on, it can signal a variety of TPMS service issues.
+According to Allen Selzer, Continental TPMS Technical Training Specialist and a TIA Certified Automotive Tire Service Instructor, when a customer’s TPMS Telltale/MIL comes on, it can signal a variety of TPMS service issues.
 So, the best approach is to check the light first and determine the nature of the issue before dismounting any tires or servicing any sensors.
 By troubleshooting the problem up front, you will be able to identify exactly what type of TPMS service is needed, and in turn save you and your customer a lot of hassles and frustration.

 Solid vs flashing light